Chapter 9

 These categories are useful for estimating the level of modeling effort required.
 Selecting the type that accurately reflects a product’s complexity helps ensure visual quality without compromising performance on mobile devices.
 For commercial use cases, see our AR services page.

 When a high-poly model is ordered together with an AR model, the AR model comes with a 60% discount.
-If you order AR models separately, the pricing will depend on the volume of your request.
+When AR models are ordered separately, pricing depends on the volume of the request.

 AR Models Formats